marbl/MetagenomeScope/CONTRIBUTING.md

 make style
 ```

-I don't currently have it included as an official part of the CI, but I
+I don't currently have this included as an official part of the CI, but I
 occasionally autoformat the JS / CSS code using
 [prettier](https://github.com/prettier/prettier).
 If you have prettier
-installed, you can run this using:
+installed, you can do this using:

 ```bash
 make jsstyle